EsaLongs/EESM6000C_CL/Lab_3/Booth4_wallace_multiplier/README.md

 "onebit_adder.sv", "op_3_to_2_nbit", "op_n_to_2_nbit_onestage", and "op_n_to_2_nbit" are for buiding wallace tree. "op_n_to_2_nbit" can turn any number (set as parameter OP_WIDTH) same width bits into two operands.
 But you should notice that the input width and output width are same, which means it can not deal with overflow.
 Therefore the parameter OP_WIDTH should be high enough to make sure the output will not have any overflow.

 ### Handshake Signal
-This multiplier includes a state machine (IDLE state, CALCULATION state, and SEND state) and uses a handshake signal to control the change of state.

-**in_valid:** It comes from the source model.
-The multiplier won't begin to calculate unless in_valid is 1.
+**in_valid:** It comes from the source model, showing whether the data is valid.
+However, no matter whether the data is valid, the multiplier will calculate it.

 **out_ready:** It is an output of the multiplier.
 It shows whether the multiplier is ready to get the data.
-It will be 0 if the multiplier is still calculating or the result hasn't been received by the destination module.
+It will be 0 when the pipeline is stall.

 **in_ready:** It comes from the destination module.
-When the calculation has finished, the multiplier will keep the result unless the destination module has received it.
-Please kindly note that the multiplier won't begin a new round of calculation unless the destination module has received the result (in_ready is 1).
+The pipeline will stall unless this signal is 1.

 **out_valid:** It is an output of the multiplier.
 It shows whether the result is valid.
-It will be set as 1 only when the calculation has finished.
+It is just the assigned by the in_valid with 2 cycles delay to synchoronous with results.

 ### Signed and Unsigned Calculation
 Please kindly know that the input data should be complementary.
 You should also set the value of __in_op1_signed__ and __in_op2_signed__ to indicate whether the operand 1 or operand 2 is signed or unsigned.
 This is important because it will affect the sign bit extension in the code.